AIEngineer0923/AIEngineer0923/README.md

 I studied management engineering, so I read the business process before writing code.

-Currently AI Engineer & Full-Stack Developer at **InnovEdge**, Naples.

-The AI work is counted from shipped systems, not from a skill list: **5** product AI agents, **2** RAG / LLM Wiki systems, and **5** models fine-tuned for specific tasks.

 ---

-## Selected systems
+## Systems

-Seven systems, each with its own engineering case study.
+Introduce 6 systems I am proud of.
+Each system has its own engineering case study.
 Source is private.
 The public repositories document architecture, decisions and product work.

 | System | What it is | Stack | Role |